 The surround was wiped down with a damp cloth and then set to flatten out for a few days.

 The blacklight for the monitor cavity wasn't working.
-One the bench tube heaters tested open and new F6T5-BLB "Black Light Blue" bulbs were ordered from eBay.
-A new tube and a new starter was all that was needed to fix the blacklight.
+One the bench the tube heaters tested open and new F6T5-BLB "Black Light Blue" bulbs were ordered from eBay.
+A new tube and starter was all that was needed to fix the blacklight.

 The missing cord grip for the power cord was fixed.

 A cap kit was fitted to the Hantarex MTC-900 chassis using a previously assembled DIY kit.
 This was a very early run of the MTC-900 chassis with simpler metalwork and incompletely sealed LOPT.
 The 900 LOPT is generally very reliable - the only failure I'd had so far was on a similarly unsealed example.
 Therefore I expected this one to suffer the same fate eventually :( I thought about sealing it but didn't have a good, safe, material known for this purpose and thus didn't want to risk it.

 Several hours of bench testing didn't encounter any failures and the picture quality was good on the test CRT.
 The chassis was ready to go back into the cabinet.

 The cabinet was vacuumed and cleaned up.
 The monitor CRT wasn't too dirty to start with - very little nicotine.
 After cleaning the picture was quality was good though a little on the small side.

 The factory base component parts were 0.75" 5-ply plywood cut as follows:-

 The table saw was first used to cut the rectangles & squares followed by the angle saw to cut 45 degree edge joins on the skirts and the squares into triangles for the corner brackets.

 The cabinet fan was disassembled, cleaned & bearings greased.